Updated from v. 0.9.9.0 to v. 0.9.9.1 on June 14, 2019.

 Although the current Windows-only version of the EAS-5 application does generate a datafile (.EAS5) that includes the client’s actual test responses, its structure is complex and not suitable for import into a program such as Microsoft Excel or SPSS for the purpose of research and data analysis.
 The cross-platform (Windows/Mac) EAS-5 Reader utility was designed to extract from a batch of one or more .EAS5 datafiles the demographic information and test responses in a comma-separated-values (.csv) formatted file—one row per datafile—that can be imported into such programs.
 In turn, the EAS-5 Reader accepts as input this .cvs formatted file, generating a second .cvs formatted file that includes—one row per case—a raw score for each validity scale and clinical scale.

-This EAS-5 Reader also accepts a single .EAS5 datafile and generates a test report in plain-text (.txt) format that—in addition to raw scores—provides for each clinical scale (and for most validity scales) a T-score based upon the most recently available normative sample.
+This EAS-5 Reader also accepts a single .EAS5 datafile and generates a test report in plain-text (.txt) format that—in addition to raw scores—provides for each clinical scale (and for most validity scales) a T-score based upon one’s choice of the three most recently available normative samples: EAS (English), SABE (Spanish), or Combined (which includes both).

 Note that these raw scores differ from those displayed in the report generated by the EAS-5 application itself: While the clinical scale items are presented in the test as four-point Lickert scales, that application employs a method of dichotomous scoring (0 vs. 1).
 The EAS-Reader employs the continuous scoring (0-1-2-3) that will be implemented in a future cross-platform version of the full EAS-5 application.